About Us: The Board

 Ken Garden is an Assistant Professor in the Department of Religion, where he teaches courses on Islam.
 He is completing a book on the 11th century Persian religious thinker al-Ghazali, and has also lived for over three years in the contemporary Muslim world in Egypt and Morocco.
 He spent the fall semester of 2011 in post-revolutionary Egypt and is considering a modern topic for his next research project.

-Kumar Ramanathan is a sophomore majoring in Philosophy and Political Science.
-On campus, he is involved in the Tufts Observer, the Freethought Society, PACT, and Writing Fellows.
-He is passionate about movies, science, and politics.
+Kumar Ramanathan is a junior studying Philosophy and Urban Studies.
+On campus, he is involved in the Tufts Observer, the Freethought Society, Action for Sexual Assault Prevention, the Consent Culture Network, the Coalition Against Religious Exclusion, and Writing Fellows.
+He is passionate about movies, science, politics, and social justice education.

 |95 Talbot Ave., Tufts University, Medford, MA 02155 | Tel: 617-627-3384 | Fax: 617-627-3449 | Email|